vaido-world/Gobo-Linux-Information/README.md

 ### Next time on XFCE Compilation
 Remember to Copy the output of the errors and whole log
 Also Research what kind of packages are required in the XFCE.

+### How to make dependency out of packages?
+How will the packages be installed in a right order if the order is resolved by dependencies.